0x6b/typster/README.md

 ### `pdf_permission`

-You can set PDF permission update.
-Following PDF 1.7 permissions are supported:
+You can set the following PDF 1.7 permissions:

 - user password, which is required to open the document.
 Set to `None` to allow anyone to open.
 - owner password, which is required to change permissions.
 Set to `None` to allow anyone to change.